 The Scottish Government have made a commitment to maximising the benefits to communities and regions, with an ambition of 2 gigawatts of community and locally owned renewable energy by 2030.
 Developers are being encouraged to offer community benefits and shared ownership opportunities as standard on all new renewable energy projects - including repowering and extensions to existing projects.
-The Onshore Wind Sector Deal sets out the ambition to foster collaboration between the Scottish Government, industry and local communities, to ensure that onshore wind projects nurture sustainable growth and economic prosperity.
-The Deal aims to secure benefits for Scotland's supply chain, skills sector and the circular economy2, as well as offering community benefits and practical routes to shared ownership3.
 More information on the opportunities available to communities in the ownership and management of renewable energy projects can be found in Appendix I. The Council's preferred approach to community benefits is set out in separate non-statutory planning guidance.